Jajinci: World War II

-A former military shooting ground near Jajinci was used by the Nazis as an execution place for almost 80,000 people in the period between 1941–44, most of them Serbs, Jews and Roma.
+A former military shooting ground near Jajinci was used by the Nazis as an execution place for almost 80,000 people in the period between 1941 and 1944, most of them Serbs, Jews and Roma.
 Victims were mostly gathered and sent to the execution by the occupational Nazi forces in Serbia, but also by the Independent State of Croatia authorities and the Serbian Quisling regime.
 Many of them were prisoners, either Communists or public figures opposing the German occupation, from the Banjica concentration camp, but the detainees and prisoners from Staro Sajmište concentration camp, and Gestapo's and special police prisons.
 Jajinci is the largest World War II execution site in Serbia.

 First arrangement of the area into an open memorial was finished in 1951.
 A large memorial park, with a monument to the victims, was opened on 20 October 1964, marking the 20th anniversary of the Partisan army entering Belgrade.

 City authorities tried to construct the proper memorial for a long time.
 In 1987, city announced the third design competition for the memorial.
 Among 42 submitted works, the commission decided for the work of Vojin Stojić.
 Architect Bogdan Bogdanović, head of the commission, noted that such work can't be done in concrete, as suggested by the author, so instead a sculpture of stainless steel was made.
 It was officially dedicated in 1988.

 Green and flat area of the Memorial Park Jajinci served as an open picnic and excursion area for decades, variously used for pets, sunbathing, children's birthdays, sports activities and auto races.
 Deeming such use of the area with tens of thousands of executed victims buried under the ground anti-civilized, Belgrade Museum of Genocide Victims officially asked the government on 29 December 2021 to become administrator of the memorial.
 The government remained silent until November 2022 when videos and photos of quads revving engines and speeding over the burial ground surfaced.
 Though this wasn't the first time it happened, this time it caused a public outcry, and government decided to hand over the memorial park to the museum via the expedited procedure.
+In September 2023 the government transferred administration of the park to the museum, and construction of the new museum's building in Jajinci was announced.